diogocezar/pizzaiolo/README.md

 You will need:

 - An account with admin role in Slack;
-- An account with admin role in GitHuv;
+- An account with admin role in GitHub;
 - A place to host this bot;

 ## ☕️ Configuration